Some parts of this page may be machine-translated.

 3. The Impact of Changes in Machinery Regulations on Companies

-Complexity of Workflows and Decreased Efficiency
+Complexity of Workflow and Decrease in Efficiency

 Enhancement of Regulatory Compliance and Quality Assurance